Serena1432/DAWRPC/README.md

 ## Editing the source code

-Download the latest source code from this repository above and open `DAWRPC.sln` in your Visual Studio that supports .NET Framework 3.5.
-I used *Visual C# 2008 Express Edition* to make this application (i know, this is an old version but my computer can't run a higher one), and I suggest that you should use it (although i know that no one uses it anymore) to edit my application.
+Download the latest source code from this repository above and open `DAWRPC.sln` in your Visual Studio that supports .NET Framework 4.
+I used *Visual Studio 2010* to make this application (i know, this is an old version but my computer can't run a higher one), and I suggest that you should use it (although i know that no one uses it anymore) to edit my application.

 ### You can add a new DAW support using this method: